swiftlang/swift-evolution/proposals/NNNN-borrow-accessors.md

 #### Ownership variations

-By default, any `borrow` accessor is considered to not mutate the containing value, and any `mutate` accessor is assumed to act as a mutation of the containing value.
+By default, a `borrow` accessor is considered to not mutate the containing value, and a `mutate` accessor is assumed to act as a mutation of the containing value.

 This can be explicitly overridden by using a `mutating` or `nonmutating` modifier, similarly to `mutating get` or `nonmutating set`.
-For example:
+In these combinations, the `mutating` or `nonmutating` prefix indicates whether the operation is considered to mutate the containing value.

+For example, a `mutating borrow` indicates that even though the caller can only use this to read the property, there can be side-effects that alter the containing value in other ways.
+As a result, the property can only be accessed in a context that allows mutation:
 ```
 struct S1 {
   private cachedValue: Foo